 High-touch areas, including countertops, door handles and elevators, are cleaned and sanitized regularly.
 Hand sanitizer stations are available throughout Steppenwolf and can be found near all entrances to each seating area.

 Any person who feels unwell or (a) has any COVID-19 Symptoms, (b) has had a positive COVID-19 test in the past 10 days, or (c) has had close contact with anyone confirmed or suspected of having COVID-19 agrees not to come to Steppenwolf.
 Please call our Audience Services team at 312-335-1650 where we will be happy to work with you to reschedule your tickets.

+As recommendations change, so do our outlined policies for health and safety.
+Please continue to check back here as your performance approaches.
 Thank you for working with us to keep everyone safe and healthy during this unprecedented time.